ibm-cloud-docs/EventStreams/schema_registry.md

 Getting the list of available versions of a schema requires at least both:

 - Reader role access to the {{site.data.keyword.messagehub}} cluster resource type.
-- Reader role access to the schema resource that matches the schema being retrieved.
+- Reader role access to the schema resource that matches the schema that is retrieved.

 ### Deleting a version of a schema
 {: #delete_schema_version}

-Schema versions are deleted from the registry by issuing a DELETE request to the /artifacts/{schema-id}/versions/{version} endpoint (where {schema-id} is the ID of the schema, and {version} is the version number of the schema version).
+Schema versions are deleted from the registry by issuing a DELETE request to the `/artifacts/{schema-id}/versions/{version}` endpoint (where {schema-id} is the ID of the schema, and {version} is the version number of the schema version).
 If successful, an empty response, and a status code of 204 (no content) is returned.
 Deleting the only remaining version of a schema also deletes the schema.

 Example curl request: